Shopify pricing plans comparison showing costs and features for UK businesses

 • Advanced: 1.5% + 25p per transaction

-Third-party payment gateway fees apply if you use providers like PayPal or Worldpay instead of Shopify Payments:
+Third-party payment gateway fees apply on top of the provider's own charges if you use PayPal, Worldpay or another external processor instead of Shopify Payments:

 • Basic: 2.0% additional fee